Mass media in Washington, D.C.: Terrestrial television

 by Charles Francis Jenkins, three years later Charles Jenkins Laboratories started operations of W3XK, the first TV station in the United States, since then new television networks aired and operated in Washington D.C.
 This was the main TV medium until the 1950s when the first cable television systems started to operate.
 Terrestrial television in Washington D.C. aired in analog format using VHF (channels 2 to 13), UHF (channels 14 to 69).

 Analog terrestrial television is starting to be shut down in order to be replaced by digital format, both analog and digital television can be tuned or accessed with the use of traditional television antennas.
 Most Baltimore-area television stations can also be seen in the Washington region; besides being viewed clearly in the District, they can especially be seen in the suburbs of the Interstate 95 corridor between both cities.

 Digital terrestrial television

-From 2009 to 2022 US transitioned from analogical terrestrial television to digital terrestrial television, this television stations continue to be open to de public with traditional antennas without having to pay for cable television packages.
+From 2009 to 2022 US transitioned from analogical terrestrial television to digital terrestrial television, this television stations continue to be open to the public with traditional antennas without having to pay for cable television packages.

 TV stations in Washington, D.C.

+Note: Network owned-and-operated stations are highlighted in bold.

 Washington, D.C.'s major network television affiliates are: WRC 4 (NBC), WTTG 5 (Fox), WJLA 7 (ABC), WUSA 9 (CBS), WDCA 20 (MyNetworkTV), and WDCW 50 (CW).
-Spanish-language programming can be seen on WFDC 14 (Univision) and WZDC 44 (Telemundo).
+Spanish-language programming can be seen on WFDC 14 (Univision), WZDC 44 (Telemundo) and WJAL 68 (Altavision).
 Washington, D.C.'s PBS member stations are WETA 26 and WHUT 32.

-Other television stations in the Washington, D.C. market include: WDDN 23 (Daystar), WDVM 25 (Independent), WDME-CD 48 (MeTV), WPXW 66 (ION), and WJAL 68 (Merit Street).
+Other television stations in the Washington, D.C. market include: WDDN 23 (Daystar), WDVM 25 (Independent), WDME-CD 48 (MeTV), and WPXW 66 (ION).

 The following networks maintain a significant presence in Washington:

-CNN reporting from Washington, D.C. during the 2016 U.S. presidential election.
+CNN reporting from Washington, D.C. during the 2016 U.S. presidential election, where D. Trump was projected to win 306 to 232 against H. Clinton, but 7 electors pushed the final vote to 304 to 227.